 If you’re wondering about the rules for these free dispersed camping sites they’re pretty simple.
-You can stay for up to two-weeks, you need to be one-hundred feet from water and you need to be self-contained, meaning take your garbage.
+You can stay for up to two-weeks, you need to be one-hundred feet from water and self-contained, meaning—take your garbage.
 That’s pretty much it.

-The infield ring here was pretty full with tents and we had a couple of vans, at a comfortable distance on either side of us last night.
+As the sun set the infield ring was pretty full with tents and we had a couple of vans, at a comfortable distance on either side of us last night.
 Our neighbor to the left, Steve, was from Washington and was on his way home from a high school reunion in Madison, Wisconsin.
 He drove VW Eurovan and was an Environmental Toxologist—he studied the pollution levels in the air, land and water.
 He was also a birder.
-We shared a cup of coffee with him and he pointed out a western meadowlark to us which had a yellow breast.
+We shared a cup of coffee with him and he pointed out a western meadowlark to us which had a beefy yellow breast.
 He got his camera out and took some pictures of the bird that were really good.
 Nice guy.

 While I worked Donna gave the van a good cleaning.
 A couple days here in this arid-dehydrated land things get dusty.
 She made a rule just like at home—no shoes on in the house.
 I was pretty much wearing my Fila pool sandals, so I didn’t give her any pushback unlike at home where I’m always trying to wear my shoes in the house and she’s always catching me.

 When she was done, she went on several little hikes.
 Since

 we had been here she had assembled a pretty good collection of rocks.
 They were